 All vendor invoices are received in the business office, where it is matched to the purchase order.
 Certified Business Manager is required to verify that the invoice is correct by checking extensions, footing, discounts, and Freight terms and to ensure that appropriate approvals are clearly indicated on all documents.
 After all items are reviewed and deemed appropriate, the Certified Business Manager will ensure that the invoices are batched for the next check run.
 All checks and the related invoices are forwarded to the Certified Business Manager for purposes of obtaining the required signatures.
 The Certified Business Manager will then mail or deliver the signed checks to the vendor, and the related PO, invoice or other payment advice and check stub and/or a copy of the check will be filed in the onsite business office.
 All unused checks must be retained by the Certified Business Manager and the Certified Business Manager shall retain all cancelled checks, voided checks, and original bank statements at CCS onsite business office.
-The Certified Business Manager shall reconcile all bank accounts on a monthly basis.
 The Certified Business Manager is responsible for preparing the bank reconciliation.